The Life

 A chance encounter with Joseph Beuys in Edinburgh in 1970 led him to abandon painting for constructions and ‘performance’ work and a new life as a 'conceptual artist'.

-In the mid-1970s he had begun training as a psychotherapist and in 1979 began a doctor of philosophy degree.
-The following year he was offered his first book contract and decided to give up art for the 'life of the mind'.
+By the mid-1970s he had also begun training as a psychotherapist and in 1979 began a doctor of philosophy degree.
+The following year, after being offered his first book contract, he decided to give up art to focus on psychiatry and psychotherapy.

 On completion of his doctorate in 1986 he began yet another life as a university academic becoming Director of Studies at the Department of Psychiatry in Dundee and gaining his first professorial appointment in 1992 at the University of Newcastle